FontysVenlo/PRJ4-iOS-Doc/README.md

 ### Decode JSON
 Now that we have checked that we receive JSON from the http request, the next step is to convert JSON into an object.
 For this we use the *Codable* protocol, which covers decoding via the *Decodable* protocol as well as encoding via the *Encodable* protocol.
 With simple CRUD applications like ours structs are preferred over classes.
 This is because inheritance does not make much sense and with structs there is much less danger of referring the wrong object.
 First we define the struct *Employee* as the object structure we want to convert the JSON data into.
 As for structs the initializer is inferred the *Employee* definition is straightforward.

-For details you are referred to the Swift documentation by Apple as well as the good introduction by Wenderlich [Codalbe and JSON in Swift](https://learnappmaking.com/codable-json-swift-how-to/#working-with-nested-arrays-and-codable).
+Regarding JSON De-/Encoding, also have a look at [Working with Codable and JSON in Swift](https://learnappmaking.com/codable-json-swift-how-to/).

 ```
 struct Employee: Codable  {